Email Validation Testing: Test 9 Different Types of Emails

 • Confirmation details:

 • Along with the number, it should also be validated for the type of order, user information, billing address, shipping address, and price.
-All the information should be exactly similar to what user has provided in the application UI.
+All the information should be exactly similar to what the user has provided in the application UI.

 • Links: